rainbowcake/rainbowcake-templates/README.md

 #### Installation

-Download the contents of this repository, and copy the contents of the *ArchitectureScreenTemplate* folder to the following path:
+Download the contents of this repository, and copy the *ArchitectureScreenTemplate* folder to the following path:

 ```
 <YOUR_INSTALL_PATH>\Android Studio\plugins\android\lib\templates\other